 Each state is different, but employers are not always required to provide any PPE.
 As a side note, I like to know where the face mask I am using has been 😉

-Find you are not comfortable with the protocols that have implemented (or haven’t been)?
-Communicate with your higher up.
+Are you uncomfortable with the protocols that have been implemented (or haven’t been)?
+Communicate with your higher.
 Tell them your concerns, worries, and some possible solutions.

 5. Stay Home When Sick